grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

 == Local Taxation

-The weighting system discussed above can be used to weight the FRS dataset downwards so that the sample grosses up to the population of a local authority.
+The weighting system discussed above can be used to weight the FRS dataset so that the sample grosses up to the population of a local authority.
-Data is weighted to 2022 Census data on occupation, tenure, accomodation type, employment status, age, sex and household size.
+Data is weighted to 2022 Census data on occupation, tenure, accommodation type, employment status, age, sex and household size.
 See the module #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/LocalWeightGeneration.jl")[LocalWeightGeneration.jl]

 == The Public Preference Calculator (TriplePC)